 VI.
-WITNESS QUALIFICATION

-My name is Josue Mondragon.
+WITNESS QUALIFICATION My name is Josue Mondragon.
 My business address is 8330 Century Park Court, San Diego, California 92123.
-I am employed by San Diego Gas & Electric Company as the Load Research Manager within the Energy Research and Analysis Department in Customer Pricing.
+I am employed by San Diego Gas & Electric Company as the Electric Load Research Manager within the Customer Pricing Department.
 My primary responsibility is the study and research of customer electric energy usage.
 I have held my current position since 2020.
 Prior to this, I have held various roles of increasing responsibilities in the Load Research area since 2003.
 I have previously testified before the California Public Utilities Commission.